Ivo-Andrade/mywork-challenge/README.md

 * **Disable timetracking button if the user is not inside any of the geofences**
 * At least one front-end and one back-end validation
 * Timetrackings should be stored with geolocalization information - latitude and longitude are enough and don't need to be precise, but you are expected to implement browser HTML5 geolocalization
 * Unit tests.
 RSpec is recommended.
 If you are writing tests, make sure they test something meaningful.
 All written tests should be working and pass when ran.
-We expect a decent coverage percentage
 ### Optional Items
-These are optional items that could should extra dedication or a particular skill.
+These are optional items that could show extra dedication or a particular skill.
 * Show timetracking containing the geolocation on a map (you can use google maps api for this)
 * Create timetracking - Geolocalization could be created by clicking the location on the map
 * Use the SLIM scripting language for views